SoftwareAG/c8y-docs/content/edge/migration-bundle/before-you-begin.md

 in the *10.7.0 Cumulocity IoT Edge guide*.

-To migrate from Edge 10.7 to 10.9, you must:
+To migrate from Edge 10.7 to 10.9:

-- first back up the data on Edge 10.7
+- back up the data on Edge 10.7,
-- move the backup to Edge 10.9
+- move the backup to Edge 10.9,
-- restore the data on Edge 10.9
+- restore the data on Edge 10.9.